I arrived in Nuestra Señora de La Paz (Our Lady of Peace) with little time to spare.

 I wasn't blown away by the presentation, along with white rice and fries, but the meat itself tasted fine.

 Feeling good about my last night in Bolivia, I finished the dinner with an ice cream sundae.

 The total bill, including a soup of the day I'd ordered as an appetizer and a bottle of water, was $18.

 See their listing on TripAdvisor for more current reviews.

 Departing La Paz

-The next morning I was up at sunrise.
+The following day I was up at sunrise.
 I showered and hailed a taxi to the unheated La Paz bus terminal, where I caught my two-day bus back to Lima.

-It would be the longest bus ride of my life, leaving me tired, sick and with what would turn out to be an incredibly painful back injury upon arrival in the Peruvian capital.
+It would be the longest bus ride of my life, leaving me tired, sick, and with what would turn out to be an excruciating back injury upon arrival in the Peruvian capital.